Pearnel Patroe Charles Jr.: Education

 Charles attended Campion College in Kingston and went on to complete a Bachelor of Science degree (biochemistry and zoology) with honours at the University of the West Indies (UWI), Mona.
 He also completed a Bachelor of Laws with honours at UWI, Cave Hill.
 During his time at UWI, Cave Hill, he was elected president of the Guild of Students where he was the chief voice for students to the administration and as a member of the University Council.
 He was also the president of the Law Society as well as the representative for the Pure and Applied Science Faculty to the Guild of Students at the UWI, Mona campus.

 Charles also completed a Certificate of Legal Education at the Norman Manley Law School in Jamaica, where he was an active student and received notable awards.
 He subsequently attended The George Washington University Law School in Washington, DC. where he attained a Master of Laws and was awarded the Thomas Buergenthal Scholarship for academic performance.

 Life and career

 Charles began his legal career as a judicial clerk in The Supreme Court and The Court of Appeal in Jamaica.
 He went on to be a senior clerk of court in the parish of Saint Catherine, before moving to the Office of the Director of Public Prosecutions to serve as Crown Counsel.
 He is now the lead counsel and managing attorney at the Law Offices of Pearnel P. Charles Jr., P.A., which manages clients globally.

-In his early political career in the Jamaica Labour Party, he was deputy spokesperson for national necurity adding his valuable experience to the political agenda.
+In his early political career in the Jamaica Labour Party, he was deputy spokesperson for national security adding his valuable experience to the political agenda.